Staffing: Mr P Hanson (Head of Department) and Mrs E Kay (Head of Year 8)

 - Food or Energy study

 The Geographical applications section of the GCSE is a critical thinking and problem-solving exam.
 Students have to apply knowledge from Physical and Human Geography to a contemporary geographical issue.
 They will be given a resource source sheet 12 weeks before the exam and they will have to make a justified decision based on interpretation of sources and own knowledge.
 In addition, they will have to undertake two fieldwork enquiries to collect their own primary data.
 These are in contrasting environments- one physical (a river study) and one human (urban regeneration study).
-Students will attend to fieldtrips to collect this primary data including a trip to Salford Quays and a trip to an upper course of a river.
+Students attend two field visit to collect primary data.
+The human geography element constitutes a visit to Salford Quays and the physical geography element to the coastal environment of Cleveleys, Lancashire.

 Revision sessions at GCSE are every Monday night and closer to the exam, sessions will increase to every lunchtime for ‘drop-in’ sessions for pupils we feel need extra assistance in their revision.
 Intervention sessions with pupils in Years 10 and 11 will occur throughout their time in Key Stage 4 and parents will be contacted to inform them of additional support their child needs.

-Moreover, we offer international fieldtrips for students in Key Stage 4.
+Moreover, we offer international field trips for students in Key Stage 4.
 We take students to Iceland, visiting some of the country’s exciting natural features including glaciers, hot springs, waterfalls, geysers and volcanoes.
-In 2015, the department was selected by Rayburn Tours and the Geographical association to the be main school used in their social media and online advertising.
-W The department has jointly organised a trip to the USA with the English Department visiting the cities of San Francisco, Los Angeles and Las Vegas and areas of outstanding natural beauty including Yosemite National Park and the Grand Canyon.
+In 2015, the department was selected by Rayburn Tours and the Geographical Association to be the main school used in their social media and online advertising.
+The department has jointly organised a trip to the USA with the English Department visiting the cities of San Francisco, Los Angeles and Las Vegas and areas of outstanding natural beauty including Yosemite National Park and the Grand Canyon.